South China Sea: Natural resources

-In 2012–2013, the United States Energy Information Administration estimates very little oil and natural gas in contested areas such as the Paracel and the Spratly Islands.
+In 2012–2013, the United States Energy Information Administration estimated that there is relatively little oil and natural gas in contested areas such as the Paracel and the Spratly Islands.
 Most of the proved or probable 11 billion barrels of oil and 190 trillion cubic feet of natural gas in the South China Sea exist near undisputed shorelines.

 In 2010, the Western Central Pacific (excluding the northernmost reaches of the South China Sea closest to the PRC coast) accounted for 14% of the total world catch from commercial fishing of 11.7 million tonnes.
 This was up from less than 4 million tonnes in 1970.

 China announced in May 2017 a breakthrough for mining methane clathrates, when they extracted methane from hydrates in the South China Sea, but commercial adoption may take a decade or more.

 Territorial claims

 Several countries have made competing territorial claims over the South China Sea.
-Such disputes have been regarded as Asia's most potentially dangerous point of conflict.
+Such disputes have been regarded as some of Asia's potentially most dangerous points of conflict.

 Both the People's Republic of China (PRC) and the Republic of China (ROC, commonly known as Taiwan) claim almost the entire body as their own, demarcating their claims within what is known as the "nine-dash line", which claims overlap with virtually every other country in the region.
 Competing claims include: